-Wyman Leaders supports 530 St. Louis teens annually to enter and complete college and career education programs, develop life and leadership skills, and create strong connections to their communities – all with a focus on helping teens lead in their communities now, while preparing for a successful transition into young adulthood.
+Wyman Leaders supports over 500 St. Louis teens annually to enter and complete college and career education programs, develop life and leadership skills, and create strong connections to their communities.
+Through powerful, transformative, and fun experiences, the program focuses on helping teens lead in their communities now, while preparing for a successful transition into young adulthood.

-There are three phases to the Wyman Leaders program.
-Each phase includes activities and opportunities that support leadership development, community service, and career exploration – ensuring a holistic experience for youth as they build their skills and prepare for their futures.
+Each phase of Wyman Leaders includes activities and opportunities that support leadership development, community service, and career exploration – ensuring a holistic experience for youth as they build their skills and prepare for their futures.

-- As they move into high school, Wyman Leaders’ teens participate in a residential leadership experience at Wyman’s camp; college tours and immersion experiences; individualized academic and social and emotional coaching; and take on leadership roles within their high school and community.
+- As they move into high school, Wyman Leaders’ teens continue to participate in summer residential leadership experiences at Wyman’s camp; Leadership Academy throughout the year; postsecondary tours and immersion experiences; individualized academic and social-emotional coaching; and take on leadership roles within their high school and community.

-- In the final phase of the program, postsecondary, our young people participate in a summer bridge to support the effective transition into postsecondary; receive postsecondary scholarship support and individualized persistence coaching; are offered opportunities to work as seasonal staff and mentor younger teens; and continue to take on leadership roles in their schools and communities.
+- In postsecondary, our young people participate in a summer bridge to support the postsecondary transition and career support; receive postsecondary scholarship support and individualized persistence coaching; are offered opportunities to work as seasonal staff and mentor younger teens; and continue to take on leadership roles in their schools and communities.

 In 2020, we implemented necessary shifts in our programming as new challenges arose for teens.
 In addition to the ongoing challenges of racism and educational inequities, our young people were faced with social isolation and a lack of social connections.
 They were challenged to make postsecondary plans in the middle of a pandemic, and to engage in virtual school and programs without the necessary technology.
 Click here to see how we adjusted programming during COVID-19.